Andrewnetwork/andrewnetwork.github.io/_posts/2018-07-06-tfjsintro.md

 title:  "A Project Based Introduction to TensorFlow.js"
 date:   2018-07-06 12:20:24 -0400
 categories: major machine-learning tensorflow javascript
 excerpt: In this post we introduce how to use TensorFlow.js by demonstrating how it was used in the simple project Neural Titanic.
-In this project, we show how to visualize the evolution of the predictions of a single layer neural network as it is being trained on the tabular Titanic Dataset for the task of binary classification of passenger survival
+In this project, we show how to visualize the evolution of the predictions of a single layer neural network as it is being trained on the tabular Titanic Dataset for the task of binary classification of passenger survival.
 ---

 {% include figure.html src="/assets/images/2018/pbtfjs/tfjs.png" %}